JonDotsoy/artur/README.md

 const rpc = new JsonRpcDispatcher();

-// Register RPC methods using the new registerMethod API rpc.registerMethod("add", (params: { a: number; b: number }) => {
+// Register RPC methods using the registerMethod API rpc.registerMethod("add", (params: { a: number; b: number }) => {
   return params.a + params.b;
 });